Talk to others with an Ostomy

 Reply to w30bob

-how's it hanging Tonto? you get that red dress from victoria's secret I sent you for xmas? :0
+How's it hanging Tonto?
+You get that red dress from Victoria's Secret I sent you for Christmas? :0

 Ileostomy is more difficult to manage because the stool is more liquid.
 Mine goes from watery to mashed potatoes consistency depending on what I ate and drank.
 If I drink a lot of water then my stool is more watery.